vingerha/apexcharts-card/README.md

 # This is a FORK of the ApexCharts Card by [@RomRider](https://github.com/RomRider) <!-- omit in toc -->

-## the original repo seems no longer supported since mid 2024, I am using this for my own/private change ##
+## The original repo seems no longer supported since mid 2024, I am using this for my own/private change ##

+Disclaimer:
-Disclaimer: I am not a seasoned developer and therefore cannot commit to fixing issues, the card itself is quite technical which adds challenges to my lack of development skills
+I am not a seasoned developer and the card itself is quite technical which adds challenges to my lack of development skills

-**I can accept PR's if they have been tested**
+As a result I cannot commit to fixing issues, I applied a few from the source/RomRider and **I can accept PR's if they have been tested**

 ## Doc stuff: